-Alia Azamat Ashkenazi was born in Tashkent, Uzbekistan and raised in Moscow, Russia by her paternal grandmother, Soviet journalist-turned-librarian, Rano Abduraimova.
+Alia Azamat Ashkenazi was born in Tashkent, Uzbekistan and raised in Moscow, Russia by her paternal grandmother, Soviet journalist-turned-librarian Rano Abduraimova.
 Alia was heavily involved in drama and literature club in high school and graduated as an Honors student and Valedictorian.

-A published Poet by that time, Alia wrote a song “Solnce” for a pop-rock band, SAHAR; the song became a chart-topping hit in Uzbekistan and Kazakhstan and was frequently rotated on Ukrainian radio stations.
+A published Poet by that time, Alia wrote "The Sun" lyrics for a pop-rock band, SAHAR; the song became a chart-topping hit in Uzbekistan and Kazakhstan and was frequently rotated on Ukrainian radio stations.

-As a Writer, Alia is best known for her emotional, often ensemble cast, linear storytelling with a use of unconventional narrative devices, such as retrospect and fantasy/dream sequences.
-Female-driven Thrillers and Tragicomedy became of a specialty of Alia.
-Raised by a librarian, and surrounded by books all her life, Alia expressed interest in bringing Magical Realism to screen and is a of fan blending genres.
+As a Writer, Alia is best known for her emotional, often ensemble cast, linear storytelling with a use of unconventional narrative devices, such as imaginary characters and fantasy/dream sequences.
+The subjects of success, identity and family are central in her work, she also often explores themes of Jungian Shadow, sacrifice and shame in her writing.

 As a young girl Alia played Backgammon, a hobby she continues to have to this day.
 In fact, Alia is the Winner of the 2015 Capital Classic Backgammon Championship held in Washington D.C., the 2016 Ultimate Backgammon Tournament held in San Antonio, Texas and the 2019 Boston Backgammon Championship.
 She is a numerous-time Finalist of such distinguished US Backgammon Tournaments, as Las Vegas Open and New York Metropolitan Open.